Rolling Home (JRCD209) 2012

 |– Christmas Is Coming|

 Traditional and contemporary songs from across Canada that reflect the joys and sorrows, the struggles and triumphs of settlers in a new land.
-Like all Rick and Judy recordings, the selections are geared to a family listening audience, and features the Family Chorus on many of the numbers, as well as the talents of several Canadian instrumentalists on a variety of folk instruments.
+Like all Rick and Judy recordings, the selections are geared to a family audience, and features the Family Chorus on many of the numbers, as well as the talents of several Canadian instrumentalists on a variety of folk instruments.

 Here’s a MP3 sample of “When I First Came to This Land” for you to listen to.